akamai/terraform-provider-akamai/docs/data-sources/iam_states.md

 # akamai_iam_states

-Use `akamai_iam_states` to list U.S. states or Canadian provinces.
-If country=USA you may enter a value of TBD if you don’t know a user’s state.
-Administrators use this operation to set a user’s state.
+Use `akamai_iam_states` to list US states or Canadian provinces.
+If `country=USA` you may enter a value of `TBD` if you don’t know a user’s state.
+Administrators use this data source to set a user’s state.

 ## Example usage